heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 3. Access Token
 4. Access Token Secret

 The "push_twitter" adaptor takes as configuration the above mentioned parameters.
-End-user(s) are required to obtain the above authentication credentials prior to using the "push_twitter" adaptor.
+End users are required to obtain the above authentication credentials prior to using the "push_twitter" adaptor.
 For further information on obtaining OAuth keys and tokens and registering an application with Twitter, please visit http://apps.twitter.com

-Given below is an example AQL statement that creates a feed - TwitterFeed by using the "push_twitter" adaptor.
+Given below is an example AQL statement that creates a feed called "TwitterFeed" by using the "push_twitter" adaptor.

+        use dataverse feeds;

         create feed TwitterFeed if not exists using "push_twitter" (("type-name"="Tweet"),